 The following programs are offered by the university in the allied health fields.
 The Department of Biological Sciences has an Option in Biomedical Laboratory Sciences in its B.S. degree major.
-Options in Athletic Training, Exercise Nutrition and Wellness, Physical Education Teaching, and Pre-Physical Therapy are available in the Department of Kinesiology and Physical Education.
+Options in Physical Activity Studies, Exercise, Nutrition, and Wellness, Therapeutic Studies, Social Justice, and Pre-Physical Therapy are available in the Department of Kinesiology and Physical Education.
 The Department of Nursing and Health Sciences has a B.S. degree major both in Nursing and in Health Sciences.
 The graduate department of Educational Psychology has an M.S. in Counseling.
 Both B.S. and M.S. programs in Speech Pathology and Audiology are offered as well as a Clinical Rehabilitative Services Credential.
 The Department of Public Affairs and Administration offers an interdisciplinary Master of Science in Health Care Administration degree.
 These programs are described in the alphabetical listing in this catalog.
 Please contact the appropriate departments and schools for additional information.

 The certificate requirements, as proposed, can be met by completing 78-79 units as shown below.
 Please contact the Department of Kinesiology for more information.

 - Lower Division (60-61 units)

 - BIOL 1401 Molecular and Cellular Biology (5)

 - BIOL 2010 (or 2011), 2020 Human Physiology and Anatomy I, II (5, 4)

 - BIOL 2025 Introduction to Microbiology (5) or BIOL 4160 Medical Physiology (4)